Tina Pappas Plays Outside The Lines

 Tina Pappas has spent her entire career in commercial real estate, beginning as an agent at Colliers International shortly after graduating from Western Washington University.

-Along the way, she launched her own company and served almost five years as director of Bill & Melinda Gates Investments, where she dabbled in everything from hotels to multifamily properties, including agriculture, and office and industrial buildings.
+Along the way, she launched her own company and served almost five years on the real estate team of Bill & Melinda Gates Investments, where she dabbled in everything from hotels to multifamily properties, including agriculture, and office and industrial buildings.

 Here is an interview with Pappas.